Image courtesy Light Field Lab, Inc.

 The first intersection between smell and cinema was unintentional but inevitable.
 In the early days of film, movies were shown in a variety of ad hoc settings — the first proper U.S. cinema, the Vitascope Hall on New Orleans’ Canal Street, opened in a vacant storefront in 1896 — and were certainly not chosen based on what might have made for the best viewing experience.
 One result was that the hoi polloi of the pre-popcorn era often showed up right after work, likely on a day in between their Saturday night bath.
 The enclosed, poorly ventilated spaces would have quickly become pretty malodorous by the third show of the night.
 Theater owners took actions ranging from flinging open doors between showings to clear the air to spraying industrial-strength perfume around the space.
 Thus, cinema’s first encounter with the nose was subtractive rather than additive.

-Ad card for Scent of Mystery, starring ElizabethTaylor in which scents where deliver to each seat.
+Ad card for Scent of Mystery, starring ElizabethTaylor in which scents were delivered to each seat.

 Sell It And Smell It